Plain tobacco packaging: Israel

 On January 8, 2019, the Knesset passed a bill on the restriction on Advertising and Marketing of Tobacco Products that includes provisions for the introduction of plain packaging in the country (Amendment n°7).

 A year after, January 8, 2020: full implementation for both manufacturers and retailers.

 Jersey

 On 30 June 2021, the States of Jersey passed a law requiring plain packaging for tobacco.
 It stated branded packages could only be brought into Jersey until 1 January 2022 and that branded packaging for cigarettes would be banned from sale on 31 July.

 Malaysia

 On 24 February 2016, the Malaysian health ministry announced that it is planning to follow Australia's example and introduce plain packaging for tobacco in the near future.
+In September 2024, the country released the Control of Smoking Products for Public Health Act 2024 (Act 852) and it came into effect on 1 October 2024.
+The Act 852 contains regulations on packaging and labelling of smoking products among other things.

 Mauritius

 In June 2016 in a health workshop about tobacco control, the Mauritian health minister Anil Gayan publicised that the government was looking to introduce plain packaging in the country in the future.
 Later in November 2018, the government announced that plain packaging would be introduced on the island-nation in June 2019, making it the first nation in Africa to introduce plain packaging.

 On 31 May 2020, to mark the World No Tobacco Day, the Minister of Health and Wellness Kailesh Jagutpal reiterated the decision of the country to introduce plain packaging.